samni728/Local-NotebookLM/README.md

 ![logo](logo.jpeg)

-A local AI-powered tool that converts PDF documents into engaging podcasts, using local LLMs and TTS models.
+A local AI-powered tool that converts PDF documents into engaging audio's such as podcasts, using local LLMs and TTS models.

 ## Features